Understanding Component and Parts Shortages (and How to Survive Them)

 Like the automotive industry, the smartphone industry is constantly on the move.
 As consumers expect the release of a greater model each year, leading smartphone launches have become anticipated events.
 For passive components and memory products, smartphones represent a significant part of overall consumption.

 The math is simple but insightful.
 There are approximately 1.5 billion smartphones manufactured per year, and each flagship model contains roughly 1,000 capacitors.
-This means that smartphone manufacturers use about half of the roughly 3 trillion MLCCs produced globally each year.
-This makes the smartphone market the primary driver of consumption and technology.
+This means that smartphone manufacturers use about half of the roughly 3 trillion MLCCs produced globally each year — making the smartphone market the primary driver of consumption and technology.

 How Does the IoT Boom Affect Electronic Component and Parts Shortages?

-Although Gartner predicted that there would be more than 20 billion IoT devices deployed by this year, the actual amount could be higher.
-According to Verified Market Research, the IoT market is expected to grow from $212.1 billion in 2018 to $1,319 billion by 2026.
-Two major drivers of this are increased use of smart payment technologies to minimize the human contact involved in transactions as well as increased connectivity demands for remote monitoring through smart devices as more people work from home.
-Furthermore, as COVID-19 continues to dominate the healthcare sector, there is more demand for IoT devices for remote patient monitoring, inpatient monitoring and interactive medicine.
+Two major drivers of this are increased use of smart payment technologies to minimize the human contact involved in transactions as well as increased connectivity demands for smart devices as more people work from home.
+Furthermore, as COVID-19 continues to dominate the healthcare sector, there is more demand for IoT devices for remote patient monitoring (like wearables), inpatient monitoring and interactive medicine.

 Where Are Electronic Component and Parts Shortages Headed?